 Why you should be watching Taskmaster

-Never seen the show?
+Never seen Taskmaster?
 Here’s why you should be tuning in or catching up:

 1. It’s pointless

 Taskmaster is based around one simple premise: force people to carry out the most random, inconsequential, arbitrary tasks imaginable.
 These aren’t epic feats of survival, challenging tests of endurance, or even remotely impressive displays of talent.
-Rather, these are tasks such as herding dogs, knocking over rubber ducks on walls, blowing something off a table, or camouflaging yourself in a room.
-Over the years, it’s evolved from something amusingly trivial to the Shooting Stars of reality telly, The I’m Sorry I Haven’t a Clue of TV contests.
+Rather, these are tasks such as herding dogs, knocking over rubber ducks on walls, painting a picture of a horse while riding a horse, blowing something off a table or camouflaging yourself in a room.
+Over the years, it’s evolved from something amusingly trivial to the Shooting Stars of reality telly, the I’m Sorry I Haven’t a Clue of primetime TV contests.
 It’s the most pointless thing you’ll see on telly this year.
 And it’s all the better for it.

 2. But there are points